ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-9-deploy-workload.hidden.md

    ![Architecture](images/solution-vmware-onboarding-hidden/deploy-workload/import-iso.png)

 8. The import library item wizard will appear.
 Enter the URL of the .iso image you wish to import.
-To make things easier without requiring full network connectivity to the Internet or an on-premise share, the IBM Cloud internal mirrors can be leveraged.
+To make things easier without requiring full network connectivity to the Internet or an on-premise share, the {{site.data.keyword.Bluemix_notm}} internal mirrors can be leveraged.
 In the example below, the Rocky Linux 8.4 minimal ISO has been input.

-   <u>Note</u>: The following URLs will only work from within the IBM Cloud Private Network.
+   **Note:** The following URLs will only work from within the {{site.data.keyword.Bluemix_notm}} Private Network.

    - Rocky Linux 8.4 minimal
      http://mirrors.service.networklayer.com/rocky/8.4/isos/x86_64/Rocky-8.4-x86_64-minimal.iso